Japanese Brazilians: Prejudice and forced assimilation

 Japanese, Italian, Jewish, and German immigrants and their descendants.

-In the government's conception, the non-White population of Brazil should disappear within the dominant class of Portuguese Brazilian origin.
-This way, the mixed-race population should be "whitened" through selective mixing, then a preference for European immigration.
-In consequence, the non-white population would, gradually, achieve a desirable White phenotype.
-The government focused on Italians, Jews, and Japanese.
 The formation of "ethnic cysts" among immigrants of non-Portuguese origin prevented the realization of the whitening project of the Brazilian population.
 The government, then, started to act on these communities of foreign origin to force them to integrate into a "Brazilian culture" with Portuguese roots.
 It was the dominant idea of a unification of all the inhabitants of Brazil under a single "national spirit".
 During World War II, Brazil severed relations with Japan.
 Japanese newspapers and teaching the Japanese language in schools were banned, leaving Portuguese as the only option for Japanese descendants.
 Newspapers in Italian or German were also advised to cease production, as Italy and Germany were Japan's allies in the war.
 In 1939, research of Estrada de Ferro Noroeste do Brasil, from São Paulo, showed that 87.7% of Japanese Brazilians read newspapers in the Japanese language, a high figure for a country with many illiterate people like Brazil at the time.

 The Japanese appeared as undesirable immigrants within the "whitening" and assimilationist policy of the Brazilian government.
 Oliveira Viana, a Brazilian jurist, historian and sociologist described the Japanese immigrants as follows: "They (Japanese) are like sulfur: insoluble".
 The Brazilian magazine "O Malho" in its edition of 5 December 1908 issued a charge of Japanese immigrants with the following legend: "The government of São Paulo is stubborn.
 After the failure of the first Japanese immigration, it contracted 3,000 yellow people.
 It insists on giving Brazil a race diametrically opposite to ours".
-In 1941, the Brazilian Minister of Justice, Francisco Campos, defended the ban on admission of 400 Japanese immigrants in São Paulo and wrote: "their despicable standard of living is a brutal competition with the country’s worker; their selfishness, their bad faith, their refractory character, make them a huge ethnic and cultural cyst located in the richest regions of Brazil".
+In 1941, the Brazilian Minister of Justice, Francisco Campos, defended the ban on admission of 400 Japanese immigrants in São Paulo and wrote: "their despicable standard of living is a brutal competition with the country's worker; their selfishness, their bad faith, their refractory character, make them a huge ethnic and cultural cyst located in the richest regions of Brazil".